Research, Analysis and Feasibility of Managed Retreat in Hawaiʻi

 Click the links below to view the presentations from the symposium.

 A Final Report synthesized the results of all work and input received from the Background Research, Scenario Profiles and Symposium.
-The Final Report recognized that it is currently not possible to develop a step-by-step plan to implement managed retreat for areas in Hawai‘i threatened by sea level rise and/or other coastal hazards, given the various unknowns and competing priorities identified throughout the course of the assessment.
-The Final Report makes findings regarding retreat programs and their relative significance to Hawai‘i and a specific multi-prong recommendation regarding the feasibility of retreat in Hawai‘i.
+The Report recognized that it is currently not feasible to develop a step-by-step plan to implement managed retreat for areas in Hawai‘i threatened by sea level rise and/or other coastal hazards, due in-part to competing priorities identified throughout the course of the assessment.
+The Report makes a multi-prong recommendation to continue building on the State’s understanding of managed retreat and identifies outstanding questions and considerations.